This site is games | books | films

 • Servitor Creatures: Feathered Serpents, Coatl, Earth Monsters, Owls, Serpents, Xolotl

-• Manifestations: A pale-skinned man with a beard, a serpent, a bird, a priest, a ruler, a god of knowledge, a god of creation, a god of the arts
+• Manifestations: Pale-skinned bearded man, feathered serpent, bird, priest, ruler, god of knowledge, creator deity, god of the arts

 • Signs of Favor: Feathers, jade, gold, turquoise, white shells, butterflies, rainbows, maize